T +44 20 7532 1850

 Representing an HKSE and ASX listed mining company in English high court litigation relating to alleged breaches of a tax indemnity and tax warranties contained in a sale and purchase agreement.

 Advising a state owned oil and gas corporation in connection with disputes arising out of a sale and purchase agreement, including a challenge to the jurisdiction of the Grand Court of the Cayman Islands.

 Representing a Turkish conglomerate in two consolidated LCIA arbitrations relating to alleged breaches of joint venture arrangements under a shareholders' agreement and articles of association.

 Representing the owner of a controlling stake in Turkey's leading mobile phone operator in proceedings before the Eastern Caribbean Supreme Court (High Court, Court of Appeal and Privy Council) concerning the enforcement of a Swiss arbitral award.

 Advising an oil services company in relation to possible disclosures to be made to the Swiss Attorney General regarding possible investigations into a joint venture partner.

 Acting for a subsidiary of an international metal trading and mining conglomerate in a dispute with a sub-contractor relating to the aborted construction of a sulphuric acid plant in the Democratic Republic of the Congo.

-Advising a major UK financial institution subject to an FSA skilled person investigation relating to an IT glitch.
+Advising a major UK financial institution subject to an FSA (as was) skilled person investigation relating to an IT glitch.